girlscript/winter-of-contributing/Data_Science_with_Python/Machine Learning/Audio/Normalization and Standardization/README.md

+Every industry irrespective of its category and background needs data to make decisions for the improvement of their company.
+But one can't use any random data that's not preprocessed.
+Data should be cleaned and normalized before using it to get the accurate decision from our Machine Learning Model.
+This article helps us understand the data normalization process, what are the techniques involved , uses of it and the formulas used.

 ## Data Normalization?
 Data normalization is generally considered the development of clean data.Normalization is used to scale the data of an attribute so that it falls in a smaller range, such as -1.0 to 1.0 or 0.0 to 1.0.
 It increases the cohesion of entry types leading to cleansing, lead generation, segmentation, and higher quality data.